-2.1.1 The AV Room is available from Monday- Saturday8:00 AM -5:00 PM

-2.1.2 Members of the DDC Community (Students, Faculty, NTS, and Administrators) shall be given priority in the use of the AV facilities.
-External users shall seek approval for use from the VP for Basic Education, Extension and Administration.

-2.1.3 The use of the AV Room shall include but not limited to the following:

-- a.
-Meetings (College/Program/Institutional) - b.
-Orientation (HRD/College/Program) - c.
-Seminars (Administration/College/Program) - d.
-Faculty Development (College/Program)

-- e.
-Group Viewing
+- 2.1.1 The AV Room is available from Monday-Saturday 8:00 AM -5:00 PM - 2.1.2 Members of the DDC Community (Students, Faculty, NTS, and Administrators) shall be given priority in the use of the AV facilities.
+External users shall seek approval for use from the School President upon the recommendation of the Head of the General Services Unit, recommending approval of the Finance Manager. - 2.1.3 The use of the AV Room shall include but not limited to the following: - a.
+Meetings (College/SHS/Program/Institutional) - b.
+Orientation (HRD/College/SHS/Program) - c.
+Seminars (Administration/College/SHS/Program) - d.
+Faculty Development (College/SHS/Program) - e.
+Group Viewing - f.

-- f.
 Group Lectures

 - g.
-Symposia

-- h.
-Drama Presentations

-- i.
-Student Assemblies

-2.1.4 Reservation shall be made at least three days before the scheduled activity.
-All requests shall be attended to on a "First Come, First Served Basis."

-2.1.5 Backdrop/decorations brought in by users should be posted only at designated places and should be properly and promptly removed after the activity.

-2.1.6 Cleanliness and orderliness should be maintained at all times.

-2.1.7 Any damage and/or loss of equipment (e.g., TV/VHS, OHP, Slide Projector, LCD, etc.); fixtures (e.g., chairs, podium, etc.)and non-print materials (e.g., CD-ROM, Videotapes, etc.) shall be charged against the requesting client.

-2.1.8 Lights, air-conditioning units, and equipment should be turned off every after use.

-2.1.9 Vandalism and destruction of facilities and equipment shall be dealt with accordingly based on the provisions of this handbook.

-2.1.10 Only ready-to-eat foods are allowed inside the AV Room.

-2.1.11 Management shall not be liable for any loss of valuables or personal belongings inside the AVR.
+Symposia - h.
+Drama Presentations - i.
+Student Assemblies - 2.1.4 Reservation shall be made at least three days before the scheduled activity.
+All requests shall be attended to on a "First Come, First Served Basis." - 2.1.5 Backdrop/decorations brought in by users should be posted only at designated places and should be properly and promptly removed after the activity. - 2.1.6 Cleanliness and orderliness should be maintained at all times. - 2.1.7 Any damage and/or loss of equipment (e.g., OHP, LCD, etc.); fixtures (e.g., chairs, podium, etc.) and non-print materials (e.g., CDs, DVDs, etc.) shall be charged against the requesting client/s. - 2.1.8 Lights, air-conditioning units, and equipment should be turned off every after use. - 2.1.9 Vandalism and destruction of facilities and equipment shall be dealt with accordingly based on the provisions of this handbook. - 2.1.10 Only ready-to-eat foods are allowed inside the AV Room. - 2.1.11 Management shall not be liable for any loss of valuables or personal belongings inside the AVR.